 Some of the core elements of his concept are subculture-inspired innovation, emphasis on late stages in product and economic life cycles, separation between a product’s function and a product’s appeal, emphasis on customers’ hidden or luxurious weaknesses, challenging the 5C analysis, carnivore and herbivore application of technology and non-technologic functions aimed at bringing products closer to humans.

-Kawaguchi already lectures about his model at universities, business schools, and conferences and holds company seminars.
-His references include Harvard University Graduate School of Design, HULT International Business School, University of Arts London, IED Istituto Europeo di Design, EOI Spain's School for Industrial Organization, Tokyo Institute of Technology, University of Tokyo, TEDxTokyo, Toyota, Nissan, Uniqlo, NEC, and many others.
+Besides using it in his consulting work, Kawaguchi lectures about his innovation model at universities, business schools, and conferences and holds company seminars.
+His references include Harvard University Graduate School of Design, World Innovation Forum Kuala Lumpur 2013, HULT International Business School, University of Arts London, IED Istituto Europeo di Design, EOI Spain’s School for Industrial Organization, Tokyo Institute of Technology, University of Tokyo, TEDxTokyo, Toyota, Hitachi, Nissan, Nikkei, Uniqlo, NEC, and many others.

 More about his lectures, including testimonials

 If you are interested in learning more about the Morinoske Innovation Model and how it might be of use to your organization, or if you would like to invite Morinosuke Kawaguchi as a speaker or lecturer, please get in touch via the Contact Form.